-The majority of respondents who had not made a Carers Matter Norfolk referral / recommendation in the last year reported a good awareness and understanding of eligibility and scope, and expressed no concerns about referrals to the service.
-One respondent commented that their "understanding from family members, Carers Matter Norfolk are absolutely brilliant".
+The majority of respondents who had not made a referral / recommendation in the last year reported a good awareness and understanding of eligibility and scope, and expressed no concerns about referrals to the Service.
+One respondent commented that their "understanding from family members, the Service are absolutely brilliant".

-However, some gaps were highlighted in relation to understanding the division of responsibilities between NCC and Carers Matter Norfolk in relation to carer assessments, which was also mentioned in free text responses.
+However, some gaps were highlighted in relation to understanding the division of responsibilities between the Council and the Service in relation to carer assessments, which was also mentioned in free text responses.

-7 Due to the self-selecting sample of survey respondents, this figure should not be generalised to indicate general awareness of Carers Matter Norfolk among all professionals in Norfolk.
+&lt;sup>7 Due to the self-selecting sample of survey respondents, this figure should not be generalised to indicate general awareness of Carers Matter Norfolk among all professionals in Norfolk.